-- 7.9 An authorised undertaking shall not be required by the competent authority, with respect to insurance risks situated in the Union, to localise the assets held to cover the technical provisions related to those risks in any particular Member States or EEA States, including Malta. - 7.10 An authorised undertaking shall not be required by the competent authority with respect to recoverables from reinsurance contracts against undertakings authorised under the Solvency II Directive, or an undertaking which has its head office in a third country, whose solvency regime is deemed to be equivalent in accordance with Article 172 of the Solvency II Directive, to localise its recoverables within the Union, of the assets representing those recoverables; - 7.11 An authorised undertaking shall not be required by the competent authority, for the establishment of technical provisions, to have a system with gross reserving which requires the pledging of assets to cover unearned premiums and outstanding claims provisions where the reinsurer is an undertaking authorised under the Solvency II Directive.
+- 5.7.9 An authorised undertaking shall not be required by the competent authority, with respect to insurance risks situated in the Union, to localise the assets held to cover the technical provisions related to those risks in any particular Member States or EEA States, including Malta. - 5.7.10 An authorised undertaking shall not be required by the competent authority with respect to recoverables from reinsurance contracts against undertakings authorised under the Solvency II Directive, or an undertaking which has its head office in a third country, whose solvency regime is deemed to be equivalent in accordance with Article 172 of the Solvency II Directive, to localise its recoverables within the Union, of the assets representing those recoverables;

+5.7.11 For the purposes of the establishment of technical provisions, the competent authority does not require the pledging of assets to cover unearned premiums and outstanding claims provisions where the reinsurer is an undertaking authorised under the Solvency II Directive.